nstoik/farm_monitor/README.md

 - TAG: The tag of the docker image to build.
 Defaults to "dev"
 - MULTI_STAGE_TARGET: The target to build.
 Defaults to "prod-stage"
 - TRAEFIK_DOMAIN: The domain name of the traefik service.
 Defaults to "localhost"
-- VUE_APP_API_HOSTNAME: The hostname of the API.
+- VITE_API_HOSTNAME: The hostname of the API.
 Defaults to "${TRAEFIK_DOMAIN}"
-- VUE_APP_API_PREFIX: defaults to "/api"
+- VITE_API_PREFIX: defaults to "/api"
-- VUE_APP_API_PORT: The port the frontend connects to.
+- VITE_API_PORT: The port the frontend connects to.
 Defaults to "443"
-- VUE_APP_API_PROTOCOL: The protocol the API is exposed on.
+- VITE_API_PROTOCOL: The protocol the API is exposed on.
 Defaults to "https"
-- VUE_APP_PUBLIC_PATH: The public path of the frontend.
+- VITE_PUBLIC_PATH: The public path of the frontend.
 Defaults to "/frontend/"

 A few additional comments on the `docker-bake.hcl` file:
 - --print is optional and will print the configuration of the builder